dylanfarrell/cs182-f17-dylanfarrell/HW0/README.md

 ## Submission

 The assignment should be completed individually.
 You are encouraged to consult online sources and post questions on Piazza.
 You are allowed, and encouraged to, discuss problems with your peers; however, you may not share code.
-Submit your modified `util.py` or a link to your GitHub repository to Canvas by the due date.
-If you still have problems after consulting Python resources, you are encouraged to consult your peers and use the Piazza discussion forum.
+Submit a link to your GitHub repository to Canvas by the due date.
+If you still have problems after consulting Python resources, you are encouraged to consult your peers, come to office hours, and use the Piazza discussion forum.

 Good luck!